Galvanic Skin Response (GSR): The Complete Pocket Guide

 Track heart rate, or pulse, from ECG electrodes or optical sensors (PPG) to get insights into respondents’ physical state, anxiety and stress levels (arousal), and how changes in physiological state relate to their actions and decisions.

 N.B.
-This is an excerpt from our free guide “GSR – The Definitive Guide”.
-To get the full guide with further information on sensor placement, respondent instructions, the raw GSR signal, collecting GSR data, analyzing GSR data and GSR done right with iMotions software,
+This is an excerpt from our free guide “GSR – The Complete Pocket Guide”.
+To get the full guide, follow the link below.

 Bakker, J., Pechenizkiy, M., & Sidorova, N. (2011).
 What’s your current stress level?
 Detection of stress patterns from GSR sensor data.
 In Proceedings – IEEE International Conference on Data Mining, ICDM (pp. 573–580).